PELE is the transliteration of the Hebrew acronym פל"א which stands for

 The word "פלא" means “wonder.”

-The PELE track of ALYN Hospital's Innovation Space, made up of professional staff and volunteer “makers," provides case-driven, personalized, affordable solutions for children of all backgrounds and from all parts of Israel who face physical challenges to independence in their day-to-day activities – such as eating, dressing, maintaining personal hygiene, communicating, studying and being mobile.
+The PELE track of ALYN Hospital’s Innovation Space, made up of professional staff and volunteer “makers," provides case-driven, personalized, affordable solutions for children of all backgrounds, from Israel and around the world, who face physical challenges to independence in their day-to-day activities – such as eating, dressing, maintaining personal hygiene, communicating, studying and being mobile.

 Since the beginning of 2020 alone, the staff of PELE have received more than 154 requests for solutions to help children with disabilities to be more independent in their daily lives and to be able to participate in more significant ways in educational and social activities, with nearly half of these requests already having been fulfilled!

 Some of the 100+ projects now in the works:

 - Mechanical game of "memory" or "snakes & ladders" controlled by an eye-tracking system so that a child who is paralyzed can play with other children